Why Earning More Money Is Hard

 For instance in order to make more money you have to make more sales and to make more sales you have to work more hours.
 Fact is, there are only 24 hours in a day and in most cases you do have to sleep which limits how many hours you can actually work.

 Plus there are two other factors that come into play.
 First, what is the price of what you are selling and what is the commission percentage you are being paid.
 If you are in real estate sales, you are selling something that is expensive and can be priced into the millions.
 The commissions paid on such transactions are relatively low.

 Then there are other industries where the sales price in considerably lower and the commissions are much higher.

 But here's the bottom line; you do not control the selling price or the commissions you are paid.
 So much like an employee, in order to multiply your income you have to multiply your sales.
 Of course you do have a choice as to what you sell and what the commission is, but in order to change those things you'll need to change the industry you work in.

 But there is still another difference when it comes to income.
 Linear vs Residual (also called passive or recurring income).

 Linear income includes all of the income types we described above and it's a cause and effect scenario.
 Work - Get Paid.
 Work and hour - get paid, work a week - get paid, make a sale - get paid.
 Stop working and you stop getting paid.

 On the other hand residual or passive income works differently.
 Work - get paid - get paid - get paid - get paid.
 Work once, and get paid over and over, again and again, year after year.
 Even if you stop working you continue to get paid.

-There are other examples of passive income too, such as renting a property where the money comes in month after month, or investing money which earns interest passively.
+There are other examples of passive income too, such as owning a rental property where the money comes in month after month, or investing money which earns interest passively.